aggress/mesosphere-dcos-vagrant-ansible/README.md

 3. Download the DC/OS installation file (~800MB) to the project directory.
 Mesosphere can provide you the DC/OS Enterprise URL or you can grab the OSS installer `curl -O https://downloads.dcos.io/dcos/stable/dcos_generate_config.sh`

-4. Optional - you can save time by using a base box that's already had the majority of OS updates applied, and the latest virtualbox guest additions added, notes here - https://aggress.github.io/vagrant-custom-box
+4. Optional - you can save time by using a base box that's already had the majority of OS updates applied, and the latest Virtualbox guest additions added, notes here - https://aggress.github.io/vagrant-custom-box

 ## Usage

 * `cd mesosphere-dcos-vagrant-ansible`
-* Run `vagrant up` to launch and provision, takes ~12 minutes.
+* Run `vagrant up` to launch and provision, takes ~15 minutes.
 * When complete, access the master UI from http://192.168.33.11 and authenticate with a u/p of admin/password
 * To destroy, run `vagrant destroy -f`